rsp/warsawjs-workshop-23-unit-converter/README.md

 * Add end-to-end tests that make sure that all required buttons are present

-* Add end-to-end tests that make sure that clicking buttons result in populating appopriate fields
+* Add end-to-end tests that make sure that clicking buttons result in populating appropriate fields

 * Add end-to-end tests that make sure that clicking buttons give correct results